itomaldonado/nginx-proxy/README.md

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.

+### Virtual Entry Point

+If you want your containers with a specific VIRTUAL_HOST to re-route root requests to a specific entry point you can set a VIRTUAL_ENTRY env var to select the specific entry point (omiting the first '/').

+To start a container with host 'foo.bar.com' to have a specific entry

+    $ docker run -e VIRTUAL_HOST=foo.bar.com -e VIRTUAL_ENTRY=foo/bar  ...

+This will force nginx to add the following directove to the location / {} block:

+    rewrite ^/$ /foo/bar break;

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.